 A few days ago, the crowdfunding site Indiegogo was launched by the K1 and also as of the time of writing, it has now earned near about $60,000.
 It is considered to be a fairly typical low-end phone which helps to save for the e-ink screen on the front.
 The most important specification generally includes a MediaTek 6763 processor, 2GB of RAM, Android 8.1, 16 GB of internal storage and also support for the microSD and dual SIM.
 The price of IGG Special is about $299 and the final pricing will be around $349.
 Also, the shipping is expected to begin in August of this year.

 You should also be clear on not backing this.
 So, I was not able to find any of the public related information about the ‘Kingrow Electronic Technology’ and the $5,000 flexible funding goal is considered to be fishy.
-I am not a product engineer but, I am very sure about that, it takes more than the price which is being used in the 2004 Toyota Corolla in order to bring a phone to the market.
 In the United States, it also lacks support for the common LTE brands even if the particular device does become a real product.
 Android 8.1 is considered to get a little old and the specifications are not that great.

 This will again contribute to discouraging other manufacturers who are involved in producing phones with the e-ink displays.
 Such a kind of phone would probably be too hard of a sell with the tech industry’s growing focus on health.
 This applies until the buyer tries to watch a YouTube video, anyway.